violats/Viola_Tan/README.md

  At this point it would have been tempting to go along with our research material/direction of e-learning, but instead more perseverence was called on to review the situation space with BCG tools.

- We deconstrained the SCQ questions to create new questions few people thought about.
+ We <b>deconstrained</b> the SCQ questions to create new questions few people thought about.
 After some discussion we decided to analyse the question of <b>"How a user can interract with his/her environment with Apple devices"</b> using a <i>logic tree.</i>